Star-shaped trajectories of certain billiards around a triangle

 In this context, the distance between two points is defined in relation to the Beltrami-Klein model.
-For certain Isosceles triangles, we show that the condition is a necessary condition.
+For certain isosceles triangles, we show that the condition is a necessary condition.
 We remark that if the rotation number attributed with the bar billiard is $2/5$, for a certain initial point the trajectory of the bar billiard is a pentagram.
 The paper is organized as follows.
-In Section 2, we discuss a bar billiard problem where a polygon is placed inside the unit circle, and we present some fundamental properties of this problem.
+In Section 2, we discuss cases where a polygon is placed inside the unit circle, and we present some fundamental properties of this problem.
 In Section 3, we introduce the notations related to the Beltrami-Klein model, which play a crucial role in describing our results.
-We present our previous result on the rotation number being 1/3.
 In Section 4, we present our main result, which provides a sufficient condition for the rotation number to be $2/5$.
 In Section 5, we present additional results.
 Finally, in Section 6, we provide a necessary and sufficient condition for the rotation number to be $2/5$ for sufficiently large isosceles triangles.
 Finally, in Section 7, we will present a conjecture.